Net metering in Arizona

 Time-of-use charges

-Though times vary by utility, peak hours typically range from afternoon to early evening on weekdays (2 p.m. – 8 p.m. for Salt River Project and 3 p.m – 8 p.m. for Arizona Public Service).
+Though times vary by utility, peak hours typically range from afternoon to early evening on weekdays (2 p.m. – 8 p.m. for SRP and 4 p.m – 7 p.m. for APS).
 These times coincide with periods of increased residential demand.

 Demand charges

 Demand charges are based on the highest amount of energy you draw at home during a particular time.
 Arizona utilities were some of the first in the country to institute demand charges for residential customers.
-Demand charges are designed to encourage customers to lower their energy usage (e.g. not running many major appliances simultaneously during peak hours) when overall demand for electricity is highest.
+Demand charges are designed to encourage customers to lower their peak energy usage (for example, by not running many major appliances simultaneously) when the overall demand for electricity is highest.

 Demand charges can make up a significant portion of your utility bill.
 If your plan includes a demand charge, be prepared to monitor your energy use and limit using multiple major appliances at once.
-Because many solar customers are being put on demand-based rates, many Arizona solar installers now offer load controlling technology, such as smart thermostats or hot water heaters, to help manage demand.
-SRP offers a $250 rebate for load controlling equipment.
+Because many solar customers are being put on demand-based rates, many Arizona solar installers now offer “load-controlling technology”.
+This is technology like smart thermostats or hot water heaters.
+These help manage your energy use.
+SRP offers a $250 rebate for load-controlling equipment.

 Solar export rates